B ACUTE LYMPHOBLASTIC LEUKEMIA

 Experimental CAR T-Cell therapy targets tough blood cancers

-Disease control Recruiting nowThis early study tests a new type of CAR T-cell therapy for adults with blood cancers like leukemia, lymphoma, and multiple myeloma that have returned or not improved with standard treatments.
-The therapy uses a patient's own immune cells, modified to attack cancer cells.
-The mai…
+Disease control Recruiting nowThis early-phase study tests a new type of CAR T-cell therapy for adults with blood cancers like leukemia, lymphoma, and multiple myeloma that have come back or not responded to standard treatments.
+The therapy uses a patient's own immune cells, modified to target and attack canc…

 Matched conditions: B ACUTE LYMPHOBLASTIC LEUKEMIA